It’s hard to meaningfully connect with colleagues when you only see their profile picture—the result of an old photoshoot.

 Remote companies can hire talent from anywhere.
 But hiring people in dispersed time zones can slow down projects and spark division among employees.

 Asynchronous communication channels like email and Slack are the go-to collaboration option for teams spread across the world.
-While convenient to quickly message someone, these channels aren’t efficient at facilitating camaraderie.
-To get to know each other, employees would have to chit-chat over 10-hour + time frames, making both parties lose interest.
+While convenient to message someone quickly, these channels aren’t efficient at facilitating camaraderie.
+Employees would have to chit-chat over 10-hour + time frames to get to know each other, making both parties lose interest.

 You could host two sessions at the same meeting.
 But suppose members of two time zones never see each other.
 In that case, it’s unlikely they’ll build friendships and a sense of camaraderie between each other.